"Then Ya'acov sent

 land of his fathers, Ya'acov walks in the footsteps of his grandfather Avraham (see

 Gen. 13:6) and comes to Sh'chem (Shechem).
-His coming to that town after the
+His coming to that town after meeting his brother does not pass by unnoticed, "and Ya'acov came

 safely to the city of

 In 34:21 the root sh.l.m comes up again when Cha’mor (Hamor) and his son Sh'chem attempt to talk the town folk into being circumcised.
-Included in what they said about Ya'acov and his family were also the following words: "these people are peaceful toward us…" - "sh'lemim," “wholehearted, with good intentions, undivided”.
+Included in what they said about Ya'acov and his family are also the following words: "these people are peaceful toward us…" - "sh'lemim," “wholehearted, with good intentions, undivided”.
 We soon learn that nothing could be further from the truth (see 34:25-29).

-In chapter 35:1 Elohim tells Ya'acov to "rise ("kum") and go to Bet-El… and make an altar there to Elohim, who appeared before you…" Last week we noted that Ya'acov's call to "rise up" started sounding when he first found himself in the "makom" (place) which he named Bet-El (ref 28:19).
+In chapter 35:1 Elohim tells Ya'acov to "rise ("kum") and go to Bet-El… and make an altar there to Elohim, who appeared before you…" Last week we noted that Ya'acov's call to "rise up" began when he first found himself in the "makom" (place) which he named Bet-El (ref 28:19).
 Now, having completed a full cycle, Ya'acov is to go back there and continue to "rise up."
 Truly, from that point, Ya'acov's ongoing maturation process becomes evident.
 First, he orders his family to "put away the foreign gods which are among you…" (v.
 2).
 In last week's Parasha (31:32b etc.) we saw that Ya'acov's household was not free of idolatry, indeed the ‘man about the house’ seemed to tolerate that state of affairs - but not so now!
 After all the foreign idols and the earrings were gathered (some of which may have been part of the plunder of the Shechemites 34:29), Ya'acov buried them under the "ela", the terebinth tree (v.4).
 This small tree, along with the "alon" (“oak”) share the root "el", pointing to strength, and hence "el” - "god", which has been surfacing often in these narratives about Ya'acov.
 In fact, in these Parashot (plural for Parasha) the title "Elohim" (plural of "el"), rather than YHVH, seems to be more prevalent.
 In verse 8 of our passage, Rivka's nurse D'vora (Deborah) dies and is buried under the "alon", and thus the place was named Alon Ba'chut ("oak of weeping").
 Many other place names bear titles connected to the oak tree (Elon Moreh, Eloney - "oaks of…" – Mamreh, etc.), which is an indigenous tree and is known for its strength and rejuvenation ability.
 The oak and the terebinth have both remained symbols of strength and durability, and as such, the remnant of the Nation is compared to them in Yishayahu (Isaiah) 6:13: "Yet there will be a tenth portion… and it will again burn, like a terebinth or an oak whose stump remains when it is felled…." (italics added).

 Back to our narrative in chapter 35, where Ya'acov calls his Elohim: "The El who answered me in the day of my distress…" ("tzarati") (35:3, emphasis added).
 Before that, in 32:7, we read that he "was greatly afraid and distressed".
 The word for "distressed" there is "(va)ye'tzar".
 The two consonants (tz.r tzadi, resh) happen to be used in numerous other words such as “adversity, affliction, anguish, distress, tribulation or trouble”, and in several more such as tza'ar - sorrow; tzar - enemy, adversary; tzarar - bind, tie up, restrict, narrow, scant, cramped, a show of hostility, vexing; tzaraf - smelt, refine, test; matzref - a crucible or instrument of refining; tzir'ah - hornet; tzorev - burn, scorch; tzara'at - leprosy; batzoret - drought; matzor - siege; mitzrayim – straits, Egypt, and more.
 Yirmiyahu (Jeremiah) 30:7 contains a reference to "tzarat Ya'acov”, Ya'acov's trouble: "Alas!
 For that day is great, so that none is like it; and it is the time of Jacob’s trouble, but he shall be saved out of it".